ajitatif/system-analysis/gitlog-cli-wizard/README.md

 this will run the `git log` command and then use the `gitlog-converter` for all the `services` picked, along with their directory name.
 The output will contain the header line in the CSV.
+Please note that this will require a configured Git client to be available on your terminal's lookup path (`$PATH` in linux based systems)

 The tab completion works somewhat.

 ## TODO

+* [ ] Create a better documentation
 * [ ] Make a tab completion that actually works as intended
 * [ ] Add some unit tests damn it!
 * [ ] Turn on/off the blaming mode (adding the author of the commit message to the CSV)
+* [ ] Use a git library rather than relying on the `git` command
+* [ ] Add ability to clone repositories on the fly